 - 2 tablespoons olive oil

 - Slice the bread loaf in half horizontally.
 Using your fingers or a spoon, hollow out the bottom half's soft center, leaving a 1/2 inch shell.
 Be careful that you don't make holes in the crust.

-- Top with the other half of the bread and press down firmly.
-Wrap the entire sandwich in plastic wrap or butcher's paper and refrigerate for at least 4 hours while flavors combine.
-(You can even make this a day ahead -- it'll taste even better!)
+- Wrap the entire sandwich in plastic wrap or wax paper and refrigerate for at least 4 hours while flavors combine.

 - To serve: unwrap the sandwich and cut into 6 or 8 wedges, like you would a pie.
 Serve at room temperature.
 Store tightly-wrapped leftovers in the refrigerator and consume or freeze them within 5 days.